March 25th, 2026

 Summer Solstice

-Friday, June 20, 2025 at 10:42 PM is the Summer Solstice, the longest day and shortest night of the year for those in the northern hemisphere.
+Friday, June 20, 2025 at 10:42 PM was the Summer Solstice, the longest day and shortest night of the year for those in the northern hemisphere.

 According to the time-honored Farmer’s Almanac: The term “solstice” comes from the Latin words sol (Sun) and sistere (to stand still).
 At the solstice, the angle between the Sun’s rays and the plane of the Earth’s equator (called declination) appears to stand still.
 This phenomenon is most noticeable at the Arctic Circle where the Sun hugs the horizon for a continuous 24 hours, thus the term “Land of the Midnight Sun.”